HHogg/snake/README.md

 #### About the game

-* The code is fun in a sandbox worker...
+* The code is run in a sandbox worker...
 I haven't tested how secure this is.
 You might be able to cheat ¯\_(ツ)_/¯
 * The code is stored in locale storage, so don't worry if you refresh.
 * The scoring system is rudimentary to say the least, don't take it too seriously... but
   * The less moves you take the higher your score will be.